Roman-Blinkov/kubernaughty/docs/part-4-how-you-kill-a-container-runtime.md

 root@aks-agentpool-57418505-vmss000000:~# export PATH=$PATH:/usr/share/bcc/tools
 ```

-In addition to watching the logs, I was also using the `ext4slower` too from the
+In addition to watching the logs, I was also using the `ext4slower` from the
 [IOVisor][bcc] project.
 This gives us a handy list of processes making IO calls
 in my case, I want anything greated than 1ms of IO latency.
 This only shows calls
 that exceed the 1ms threshold.